 We work closely with the Pasadena Unified School District (PUSD) to provide nutrition education to PUSD students and families.

-Click HERE to download the flyer for free April-May classes at the Pasadena Public Health Department (English in the evening and Spanish in the morning).
+Click HERE to download the flyer for free June-July classes at the Pasadena Public Health Department (Spanish in the evening and English in the morning).

 Healthy Food and Beverage Vending and Procurement Policy